-15.440.140 Private walkway design.
-A. All required private walkways shall meet the applicable building code and Americans with Disabilities Act requirements.

-Finding: The applicant's narrative states that the proposed sidewalks are designed to meet the Americans with Disabilities Act requirements.
-This requirement will be verified to have been met during the building permit stage of review.
-This standard is met.

-B. Required private walkways shall be a minimum of four feet wide.

-Finding: The applicant's site plan (Sheet C4) and narrative indicate that all private walkways will be five feet wide.
-This standard is met.

-C. Required private walkways shall be constructed of portland cement concrete or brick.

-Finding: The applicant's site plan (Sheet C4) shows all private walkways to be constructed of cement.
-This standard is met.

-D. Crosswalks crossing service drives shall, at a minimum, be painted on the asphalt or clearly marked with contrasting paving materials or humps/raised crossings.
-If painted striping is used, it should consist of thermoplastic striping or similar type of durable application.
+- 15.440.140 Private walkway design. - A. All required private walkways shall meet the applicable building code and Americans with Disabilities Act requirements. - B. Required private walkways shall be a minimum of four feet wide. - C. Required private walkways shall be constructed of portland cement concrete or brick. - D. Crosswalks crossing service drives shall, at a minimum, be painted on the asphalt or clearly marked with contrasting paving materials or humps/raised crossings.
+If painted striping is used, it should consist of thermoplastic striping or similar type of durable application. - E. At a minimum, required private walkways shall connect each main pedestrian building entrance to each abutting public street and to each other. - F. The review body may require on-site walks to connect to development on adjoining sites. - G. The review body may modify these requirements where, in its opinion, the development provides adequate on-site pedestrian circulation, or where lot dimensions, existing building layout, or topography preclude compliance with these standards.

-Finding: The internal walkway system crosses the parking lot drive aisle west of Building B. The plans did not show how this crosswalk was to be marked in compliance with this code section.
-Therefore the applicant shall show a crosswalk that meets the requirements of 15.440.140(D) on the construction plans submitted to the building department.
-With adherence to the aforementioned condition, this standard will be met.

-E. At a minimum, required private walkways shall connect each main pedestrian building entrance to each abutting public street and to each other.

-Finding: The applicant's site plan (Sheet C4) shows private walkways connecting each building entrance to each other and to the public sidewalk proposed on S River Street.
-This standard is met.

-F. The review body may require on-site walks to connect to development on adjoining sites.

-Finding: The review body is not requiring the on-site walks to connect to development on adjoining sites.
-This standard is not applicable.

-G. The review body may modify these requirements where, in its opinion, the development provides adequate on-site pedestrian circulation, or where lot dimensions, existing building layout, or topography preclude compliance with these standards.

-Finding: The review body is not proposing to modify these requirements and the development provides adequate on-site pedestrian circulation.
+Finding: The development site has existing on-site pedestrian circulation.
+The playground cover will not have walls or entrances; therefore it does not require a walkway connection to the public street.
 This standard is not applicable.